Updated: October 1, 2020

 But if you are converting your garage into another living space, try to convert it so that you can easily convert it back to a garage when you sell.
 The photo above shows a successful garage conversion which can easily be converted back for selling purposes.

 Generally speaking, converting a garage into another living space or bedroom, typically does not add value to your home.
-It’s not impossible to sell a house with a converted garage, but you need to know that when you sell your home, you will reduce the number of people that may consider purchasing your home.
+It’s not impossible to sell a house with a converted garage, but just know that when you sell your home, you will reduce the number of people that may consider purchasing your home.
 Most people do not want a converted garage and it may take longer for the house to sell, especially in a slower real estate market.
 On the other hand, some people may welcome that extra space that the converted garage adds to the home.
 Its important to do your research to see if a converted garage in your neighborhood would be welcome to potential buyers or would you be narrowing the interest from potential buyers with a garage conversion and thus devaluing your home.

 And for that fixer upper that we were looking to flip?
 We walked away from it.
 There were too many issues that needed attention (including reconverting the “4th bedroom” back into the garage) that would not make the flip profitable.